 Shot in glorious CinemaScope, the narrative spun is like a tragedian version of one of the Bad album leftovers, “Streetwalker.”
 Mike’s in love with a call girl, a chameleon of a woman who uses various identities for various clients.
 Jackson discovers one of her name cards, mistaking it for the name of another lover.
 The song expresses his feelings of frustration and paranoia, while the visuals show her slipping in and out of identities.

-I wish I knew who the cinematographer was on this, because Fincher pulls together a short of tremendous gloss and Gothicism in a way I had not expected from him.
+With Jordan Cronenweth of Blade Runner fame manning the camera, Fincher pulls together a short of tremendous gloss and Gothicism in a way I had not expected from him.
 The whole short feels haunted by specters of doomed relationships, which might explain the faces that emerge from surfaces every now and then.
 Slick, modern production design, the soft-focus style, and the ghostly aura of the song itself pull together to conjure up this intoxicating atmosphere.
 There is no other way to describe Who Is It than breathtaking, and it easily stands alongside MJ’s more beloved videos.

 It is an unfortunate coincidence that a video of such emotional turmoil would be released the very same year Jackson found himself in the midst of devastating allegations of sexually abusing a child.
 The result of the media firestorm surrounding him thereafter was his retaliatory HIStory double album.
 While the first disc is chock full of classic cuts from his Epic years (pun slightly intended), the second marked a noticeably more enraged King of Pop.
 Sure, you had a softer smash hit like “You Are Not Alone,” but even the man’s humanitarian anthems became angrier.
 Like, listen to “Earth Song” near its end.
 It sounds like the man calling upon the wrath of God in comparison to stuff like “Heal the World” or “Man in the Mirror.”